-Available-for-sale financial assets (debt instruments) are carried at fair value.
-Changes in fair value are recognized directly in equity, net of deferred taxes.
-Prolonged changes in the fair value of debt instruments (impairment losses, foreign exchange gains and losses, interest calculated using the effective interest method) are recognized in profit or loss.
+The fair value through OCI (debt instruments) category comprises exclusively debt instruments.
+Changes in fair value are always recognized directly in equity, net of deferred taxes.
+Certain changes in the fair value of these debt instruments (impairment losses, foreign exchange gains and losses, interest calculated using the effective interest method) are recognized immediately in profit or loss.

 DERIVATIVES AND HEDGE ACCOUNTING

 Volkswagen Group companies use derivatives to hedge balance sheet items and future cash flows (hedged items).
 Appropriate derivatives such as swaps, forward transactions and options are used as hedging instruments.
 The criteria for the application of hedge accounting are that the hedging relationship between the hedged item and the hedging instrument is clearly documented and that the hedge is highly effective.